-For those of us who live at the beach in Guanacaste, we have to go to Liberia anytime we need something major such as lab tests, specific car parts, etc. I used to drive to Liberia every month from Tamarindo to see my orthodontist who came once a month from San Jose.
-When we lived in Playas del Coco, we would have to drive to Liberia to go to the movie theater.
+For those of us who live in Guanacaste, we have to go to Liberia anytime we need something major such as lab tests, specific car parts, etc. I used to drive to Liberia every month from Tamarindo to see my orthodontist who came once a month from San Jose.
+We go at least once or twice a month to stock up on supplies at Pricesmart (Latin American like Costco) and Pequeño Mundo.

 Plan Your Trip

 Here are some itineraries we’ve written that land in Liberia Airport for you to peruse!

 Costa Rica Vacation Checklist

 - First time to Costa Rica?
 Read our First Time in Costa Rica guide.

 - Not sure how to move around Costa Rica?
 Read our How to Get Around Costa Rica guide to find the best transportation method for you.